Brittons Careers Twitter Account

 Monitoring arrangements

-The school’s arrangements for managing the access of education and training providers to students is monitored by the Head of CEIAG.
+The school’s arrangements for managing the access of education and training providers to students is monitored by the Careers Lead.

-All students have an individual Careers interview during Year 10/11 with the Trust’s independent Careers Advisor and may repeat this if required.
-Parents are more than welcome to attend with their child if they wish to.
+All students have an individual Careers interview during Key Stage 4 with the trust’s Independent Careers Advisor, Kirsten Witchalls, and may repeat this if required.
+Parents are welcome to attend with their child.
+Please contact kwitchalls@elatschools.co.uk if you have any questions regarding individual Careers interviews.